cunnie/writings/death.md

 He paused, then continued, &ldquo;Consider your duty done, your obligation fulfilled.
 You are dismissed.
 You may return to Lucifer and tell him that he must let me be.
 It is best for all.&rdquo;

 &ldquo;Your arrogance is insufferable!
 You give me, a demon lord, orders as if I was some lowly messenger-boy.
-And you talk of Lucifer meddling in things--do you not see that it is you who is the meddler, foolishly playing with powerful forces about which you have no comprehension?&rdquo; said Craxus.
+And you talk of Lucifer meddling in things&mdash;do you not see that it is you who is the meddler, foolishly playing with powerful forces about which you have no comprehension?&rdquo; said Craxus.

 Azrael said, &ldquo;Begone!
 And make haste, for your presence gives offense.&rdquo;